curtisrw/matrix-clock_sensecrafthmi/README.md

-# Matrix Rain Clock for SenseCraft HMI (reTerminal E1001)
+# Matrix Clock for SenseCraft HMI (reTerminal E1001)

 This project provides a customized “Matrix Rain Clock” HTML page designed specifically for the **Seeed reTerminal E1001** running **SenseCraft HMI Cloud**.
 It renders a dense Matrix-style falling code background while embedding the **current time and date** as large, bright “floating” characters inside the rain.